Narconon: Leading in Drug Rehabilitation since 1966

 Narconon recovery centers do not subscribe to this classification.
 We have found that lasting recovery is possible without medication.
 Our graduates find that relapse is not necessary when the causes and damages are addiction are thoroughly addressed in a Narconon recovery program.

-More than forty years of experience helping people recover from addiction have proven that the only outcomes of addiction are sobriety, prison or death.
+More than forty-five years of experience helping people recover from addiction have proven that the only outcomes of addiction are sobriety, prison or death.
 Along the way, many families are financially drained or even bankrupted by the costs of one person's addiction.
 Opting for Narconon's effective drug recovery program early in the cycle of addiction can save a family tens of thousands of dollars and can save the addicted person from prison or death.

 Families can help their loved ones stick with a drug rehabilitation program by understanding that it's not an easy process and the person may try to escape the responsibility of recovery.
 Early in the process, the drive to stay addicted may be so strong that a person may say or do anything to get the family to let her come home where she can continue to abuse drugs.
 A family must stay united and strong in their determination to insist that their loved one complete the rehab program for their best chance at lasting success.